 Neck pain and whiplash are common complaints, especially if you’ve been injured in a Florida car accident.

-Whiplash is a generic term used to describe a hyper extension and flexion injury to the neck.
+Whiplash is a generic term used to describe a hyperextension and flexion injury to the neck.
 It is a soft tissue injury to the neck.

 Accepting new patients.
 Call 855-509-5400 to schedule your appointment.